aws-amplify/docs/ios/storage.md

 ## Next Steps

-For a sample app that demonstrate the capabilites of the TransferUtility, see [S3 TransferUtility Sample](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/S3TransferUtility-Sample).
+For a sample app that demonstrate the capabilities of the TransferUtility, see [S3 TransferUtility Sample](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/S3TransferUtility-Sample).